bangnoise/ofxHapPlayer/README.md

 ofxHapPlayer
 ============

-A Hap player for OpenFrameworks.
+A Hap player for OpenFrameworks 0.7.4.
+[Hap](http://github.com/Vidvox/hap) is a codec for fast video playback.

 Usage
 -----